 The first word of Step Seven is of utmost importance, as it indicates the defining principle of this step—humility.
 In many ways, humility is at the heart of each and every one of the Twelve Steps.
 It is of particular importance here, however, given our need to accept help from something greater.
 Without humility, we cannot very well surrender ourselves to the notion of a Higher Power.
 Without humility, we will likely continue to attempt doing everything ourselves.
 And as we have so often discovered, this often leads us down a bumpy road.

 Another principle at play in Step Seven is faith.
 Whether we define our Higher Power as God, our support network, or something else entirely, we must have faith that it can do for us what we could not do for ourselves.
 We must truly believe that we are capable of overcoming our defects if we receive help.
 Without hope, we have no reason to accept help, nor any reason to work toward a better way of living.
 Hopelessness often fueled our addiction.
-It has no place in our recovery.
+It has no place in our 12 steps recovery program.

 Faith and humility share more in common than one might think.
 Much as faith is often misunderstood to be religion, we often perceive humility to be the same thing as humiliation.
 We cannot claim to know humility simply because something or someone has wounded our pride.
 In fact, it is when our pride feels damaged that we should fear it the most.
 This is when we turn to substance abuse to feel better.
 In some instances, we may commit amoral acts in a desperate and flawed attempt to reinvigorate our pride.